-When you need real comfort food with minimal kitchen time, this Instant Pot Meatloaf is just what you’ve been looking for.
-Topped with a classic ketchup sauce, this all-American favorite cooks up easily in the Instant Pot!
-You’ll love the rich, aromatic flavors and super-fast cook time!
+Need real comfort food with minimal kitchen time?
+Try this Instant Pot Meatloaf!
+Topped with a classic ketchup sauce, this all-American dinner idea cooks up in no time and is perfect with a side of mashed potatoes.

 Easiest Ever Instant Pot Meatloaf